Image

 Introduction

-UKDNA_visual03.pngThe 2024 UK DNA Working Group Conference will take place in Inverness on 25-26 April.
-We look forward to presentations from both the research and stakeholder communities engaged in DNA-based biodiversity monitoring and assessment.
-Talks will include innovative applications for monitoring anthropogenic impact and conservation/restoration efforts, work related to capability enhancement (e.g. bioinformatics and technology development), the analysis of DNA-derived data and the development of specific metrics and tools, as well as stakeholder experiences in the operationalisation and application of DNA tools.
-We look forward to welcoming you to Inverness.
+You are invited to submit an abstract for the opportunity to present at the 2024 UK DNA Working Group Conference in Inverness.
+We welcome contributions from both the research and stakeholder communities engaged in DNA-based biodiversity monitoring and assessment.
+Submissions are encouraged to encompass the breadth of the field.
+Examples include, but are not limited to innovative applications for monitoring anthropogenic impact and conservation/restoration efforts, work related to capability enhancement (e.g. bioinformatics and technology development), the analysis of DNA-derived data and the development of specific metrics and tools, as well as stakeholder experiences in the operationalisation and application of DNA tools.
+We look forward to your participation in shaping the discourse at the conference.

 Event details